goblimey/go-ntrip/README.md

 d3 00 6d 46 40 00 33 f6  10 22 00 00 02 40 08 16
 ```

-The message starts at byte zero.
-That byte has the value d3, which
+The fitst message starts at byte zero.
+That byte has the value 0xd3
+(hexadecimal number d3),
+which
 announces the start of the message frame.
 The frame is composed of a
 3-byte header, an embedded message and 3 bytes of Cyclic Redundancy
 Check (CRC) data.

 Byte 0 of an RTCM frame is always d3.
-The top six bits of byte 1 are
+The top few bits of byte 1 are
 always zero.
 The lower two bits of byte 1 and the bits of byte 2 form the 10-bit
 message length, in this case hex 0aa, decimal 176.
 So the embedded
 message is 176 bytes long.
 With the header and CRC
 the whole message frame is 182
 bytes long.

+The first twelve bits of the embedded message are the message type.

 The bit string in the embedded message may end with some
 zero padding bits to complete the last byte and that can be followed